Global Rolex shortage spreads to Cartier and Tudor luxury watches

-GENEVA (BLOOMBERG) - The boom in demand for Rolex watches and a lack of sufficient supply is driving interest in other luxury timepieces, the head of retailer Watches of Switzerland Group said.
+GENEVA • The boom in demand for Rolex watches and a lack of sufficient supply is driving interest in other luxury timepieces, the head of retailer Watches of Switzerland Group said.

 Sales of Swiss luxury brands Rolex, Patek Philippe and Audemars Piguet showed only "modest" increases in the retailer's 2022 fiscal year, largely because of a scarcity of the most sought-after watches, chief executive Hugh Brian Duffy said in an interview.
 That drove interest in other high-end brands.